 How I Digitally Capture Videotapes

 For the past few years I have had an ongoing project to preserve all my family's old home movies.
-This has involved a deep dive into understanding videotapes, VCRs, and video capture technologies that I never thought I would do, but I feel it's necessary to get the highest quality copies of everything I can before these tapes and their contents degrade further.
-Every once in a while I get asked how I do this and what tools I use, and this time I decided I'm going to blog about it.
+This has meant a deep dive into videotapes, VCRs, and video capture technology, which is a rabbit hole I never expected to go down.
+But I feel it's necessary to get the highest-quality copies I can before these tapes and their contents degrade any further.
+Every once in a while someone asks me how I do this and what tools I use, and this time I decided I'm going to blog about it.
 So thank you, Kendal, for asking!

-Let me start by saying that there are many ways to capture video and put it on a computer for editing or other purposes.
-Some of the tools I see available appear incredibly cheap and I'm not really sure of the quality of their output.
+Let me start by saying that there are many ways to capture video and get it onto a computer for editing or other purposes.
+Some of the tools I see for sale look incredibly cheap, and I'm not really sure of the quality of their output.
 (Anything that involves a USB dongle just seems sketchy to me.)
-The method I use is, based on my research, a good way to assure quality captures and a better final product.
+Based on my research, the method I use is a good way to ensure quality captures and a better final product.
 It's definitely not the simplest or cheapest process out there, but I think it works quite well.
-Also, consider checking out my related blog post on Why You Shouldn’t Convert Old Home Movies To DVD (or Blu-Ray).
+If you're curious why I go to all this trouble, consider checking out my related post on Why You Shouldn’t Convert Old Home Movies To DVD (or Blu-Ray).

 The Big Picture